-Your trade provides a valuable service to your industry, in order to sustain this valuable service you need to look after yourself and the industry needs to look after you; it also needs you to look after others including those new to the industry such as apprentices and persons from other countries.
+Your trade has been around since biblical times and provides a valuable service to your industry.
+In order to sustain this valuable service you need to look after yourself and the industry needs to look after you; it also needs you to look after others including those new to the industry such as apprentices and persons from other countries.

-As stated your job is a valuable one and if you were asked to describe your job role to someone it would probably include the following wide range of activities, also the wood occupations cover a vast range and include bench joinery, wood machining, formworking etc.
+As stated, your job is valuable and if you were asked to describe your job role to someone it would probably include the following wide range of activities.

-- Working by hand or with hand tools - Working with portable power tools such as saw, jig saw, router, planer etc. - · Reading and interpreting drawings - Grinding and sharpening tools - Measure, cut, shape, assemble and join materials. - · Knowing the properties of various types of materials - Using glues and preservers - Using hammers, chisels and saws to cut and fit materials. - Working well independently or with co-workers under deadline to get the job done - · Working in different areas of the occupation - Experimenting with various materials and methods to solve construction problems - Prepare cost estimates and documentation for clients - · Conform to building codes and other regulations - Supervise apprentices or other workers
+- Working by hand or with hand and power tools. - Reading and interpreting drawings. - Measuring accurately from an established starting point, and using plumb lines and a mason's level as required. - Knowing the properties of various mortars and other bonding materials. - Spreading mortar and laying bricks in position and removing any excess mortar. - Using hammers or chisels or masonry saws to cut and fit bricks. - Lining or relining furnaces, kilns, boilers and similar installations using refractory or acid-resistant bricks, concretes, or other material. - Working well independently or with co-workers under deadline to get the job done.

-You can be working on site, in a machine shop, or at a bench; building or repairing various structures, working primarily with wood but from time to time working with other materials in interior systems and dry lining.
+- Experimenting with various materials and methods to solve construction problems. - Preparing cost estimates and documentation for clients. - Conforming to building codes and other regulations, - Supervising apprentices or other workers.